Why Does My Air Conditioner Smell Bad?

 HVAC systems provide an excellent environment for fungus, bacteria, and other germs to grow.
 If you do not change your air filters frequently, contaminants can more easily enter your air conditioner.

 Over time, these particles buildup on the evaporator coil, in the air ducts, on the blower motor, and other essential central air components.
-Once you start to smell the musty odor, merely changing your air filters may not be enough.
+Once you start to smell the musty odor, merely changing your air filters may not be enough, and you may need to deep clean your AC or disinfect your AC.

 For more information on dirty sock syndrome and how to fix it, check out this video: